priviere/shinemas2R_deprecated/README.md

 ## Version
 `shinemas2R` is now at version 0.9.1.
-See NEWS [here](https://github.com/priviere/shinemas2R/blob/master/NEWS) to know the main changes.
+See NEWS [here](https://github.com/priviere/shinemas2R/blob/master/NEWS) to know the evolution of the codes.

 ## Participate to development